 New York State Ranks Highest in Nation in Per Pupil Spending

-- an increase of 4.0 percent from the previous year; and
+- An increase of 2.9 percent from the previous year; and

 Local Governments Represent the Largest Source of Funding

-- In school budgets proposed for the 2016-17 school year, property tax levy increases averaged 0.7 percent, which is lower than the:
+- In school budgets proposed for the 2017-18 school year, property tax levy increases averaged 1.7 percent, which is approximately the same as the: